axelang/axe-docs/docs/features/generics.md

-Generic functions in Axe can be defined using type parameters, for example:
+Generic functions in Axe can be defined using type parameters, allowing a single function body to express behaviour that adapts to multiple concrete types.
+A simple example would look like this:

 ```axe
 def some_function[T](arg: T): T {